Uranium supply crunch may be just around the corner — experts

 “Given the concentration of production in a few regions (Kazakhstan and Russia now represent over 50% of global primary production), any supply disruptions could lead to meaningful price moves as security of supply concerns return,” Raymond James’s mining analyst Brian MacArthur told the Northern Miner in August.

-The source of uranium supply has changed dramatically over the last decade, creating a situation where security of supply issues could quickly return if supplies to the west from Russia and Kazakhstan were cut off, MacArthur concluded.
+The source of uranium supply has changed dramatically over the last decade, creating a situation where their security could quickly return if shipments to the west from Russia and Kazakhstan were cut off, MacArthur concluded.